Blueblitz135/Wordle/README.md

 # Wordle

-A simple version of wordle written with java with ASCII art
+A simple version of wordle written in Java with ASCII art